rodrigocarvajal/biodataclub/meetings/december_2019/README.md

 ### Day 2 (Friday, December 6th, 2019)
 - **9am - 12pm** Continue work on projects (MRC2-Conference Room 2,  MRC1-1072/Eye Institute Conference Room, and MRC4084)
-  - Meet your team in your assigned location and start hacking
+  - Meet back up with your team and continue hacking.
   - Multiple meeting rooms have been reserved for the hackathon.
-Feel free to utilize them if needed.
+Feel free to utilize them as needed.
-  - Note that MRC4084 is only available until 1:45pm.
+  - MRC4084 is only available until 1:45pm.
 - **12pm** Pick up boxed lunches (MRC2-Conference Room 2; generously provided by the Department of Biostatistics and Bioinformatics)
 - **12pm - 3pm** Continue work on projects (MRC2-Conference Room 2,  MRC1-1072/Eye Institute Conference Room, and MRC4084)
 - **3pm - 4:30pm** Hackathon Wrap-up (SRB, David Murphey Conference Room)